-In case of a medical emergency we have provided a first aid/trauma kit.
-It is located in the ASC shed on the 100-meter shooting pavilion.
+In case of a medical emergency, we have provided first aid/trauma kits.
+One is located in the ASC shed on the 100-meter shooting pavilion and the other is located in the low house on the skeet field.
+There is also an AED on the 50 yd range.
 If you do not have a cell phone and there is not one available, the nearest phone is at the Airfield Conference Center.